 Originally constructed in 1879 by successful Cleveland businessman W.P.
 Southworth, this Italianate brick mansion served as his family’s home and was expanded twice over the following twenty-five years.
-During the twentieth century, the mansion was host to a Baptist charity home and variety of professional offices, and was , at one time, used as a college fraternity house prior to purchase by the Chesler Group, Inc. in 2005.
-During 2006 & 2007 the building was subsequently renovated and restored to provide meeting facilities and executive offices for Local 860 of the Laborer’s International Union of North America.
+During the twentieth century, the mansion was host to a Baptist charity home and variety of professional offices, and was at one time used as a college fraternity house.
+In 2005, the building was purchased by the Chesler Group, Inc. and renovated and restored to provide meeting facilities and executive offices for Local 860 of the Laborer’s International Union of North America.